Conflict is an essential part of any story. It is what drives the plot and keeps the reader engaged.

 A classic example of character vs. character conflict can be found in William Golding’s novel Lord of the Flies.
 In the book, a group of boys are stranded on an island and must fend for themselves.
 The conflict arises when two boys, Ralph and Jack, start vying for power.

-The two are evenly matched in ability and charisma, making it impossible to predict who will emerge victorious while simultaneously prompting the reader to keep turning pages.
+The two are evenly matched in ability and charisma, making it impossible to predict who will emerge victorious.

 Character vs. nature conflict occurs when a character struggles against an outside force of nature.